josefdaly/ActiveQueryLite/README.md

 on Rails.
 Active Record Lite is a streamlined means by which to model and associate database tables.
 For a demonstration, download the repo and run `rake demo_console`, from the root folder.
 The demo schema has a table of lists and a table of todos in a one to many relationship.

+[URL Shortener](http://www.lync.space/) is an app deployed to Heroku that uses a modified version of this active record implementation to interact with a PostgreSQL DB.

 ## SQLObject

 This is the model class.
 Basic usage is as follows.